Katsutami7moto/count-bitly-links/README.md

 ### How to install

-Python3 should be already installed.
+Python3 (required minimum version is `3.6`) should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```
 pip install -r requirements.txt